JoshuaSoileau/Resurrection/src/content/pages/give.md

   - button_url: https://www.paypal.com/donate/?hosted_button_id=KDZTTYG3UZPE6
     opacity: 0.5
     image_url: img/IMG_7627.jpeg
-    text:
-      Gifting your resources is the most basic fundamental way of participating in the mission of Resurrection Anglican Church.
+    text: Gifting your resources is the most basic fundamental way of participating in the mission of Resurrection Anglican Church.
     headline: Give
     overlay_color: Charcoal
     button_text: Donate now
     type: Hero1
-    logo_url: ''
+    logo_url: ""
+  - hide: false
+    alignment: center
+    markdown_content: "*\\*Although Resurrection Anglican Church will make every effort to honor the contribution designation of the donor, contributions become the property of the church, and the church has the discretion to determine how to best use contributions to carry out its functions and purposes.
+Such control of contributions by the church is required to ensure that they will be used to carry out its exempt functions and purposes, and to ensure donors’ contributions satisfy requirements for tax-deductibility.*"
+    opacity: 0.7
+    image_url: ""
+    include_line: false
+    padding: Tiny
+    overlay_color: Charcoal
+    anchor: ""
+    type: TextCenteredPlusLine1
   - type: TextCenteredPlusLine1
     hide: false
     include_line: true